steventran619/formula-finder/README.md

 #### Okay, what about Google Chrome over Firefox and Safari?
 One of the goals was to have it be cross compatible with operating systems such as Windows, Mac, and Linux.
 Firefox also requires additional driver (Gecko Driver) resource that would take an extra step.

-#### Why are you using AOL Email?
+#### It's 2022, why are you still using AOL?

-As of June 2022, Gmail removed the "less secure" mail settings now making python's SMTPLIB incompatible (or more challenging).
 Went with AOL for the nostalgia and wide range of available email addresses.
+Also as of May 30, 2022, Gmail removed the "less secure" mail settings now making python's SMTPLIB incompatible.
+Though I believe you can still use Gmail if you sign up for an App password.

-#### Will you be re-working Kroger, Walmart, and Sams Club?
+#### Will you be re-working Kroger, Sams Club, and Walmart ?
 Maybe.
 For the time being those domains have strong capchas and bot protection, making it more challenging for projects like Formula Finder to scrape.